vsouza/awesome-ios/README.md

  * [CountdownLabel](https://github.com/suzuki-0000/CountdownLabel) - Simple countdown UILabel with morphing animation, and some useful function. :large_orange_diamond:
  * [IncrementableLabel](https://github.com/recisio/IncrementableLabel) - Incrementable label for iOS, OS X, and tvOS. :large_orange_diamond:
  * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - A drop-in replacement for UILabel that supports attributes, data detectors, links, and more

+##### Popup
+ * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.
+ * [MMPopupView](https://github.com/adad184/MMPopupView) - Pop-up based view(e.g. alert sheet), can easily customize.
+ * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.
+ * [NMPopUpView](https://github.com/psy2k/NMPopUpView) - Simple iOS class for showing nice popup windows.
+Swift and Objective-C versions available. :large_orange_diamond:
+ * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
+It includes a many options for controlling how your popup appears and behaves.

 ##### Pull to Refresh
  * [DGElasticPullToRefresh](https://github.com/gontovnik/DGElasticPullToRefresh) - Elastic pull to refresh for iOS developed in Swift :large_orange_diamond: